Roofing Materials Ideal for Illinois Weather

 Functionality and Benefits of Dormer Roofs

-Additionally, dormer roofs improve a building’s ventilation and natural sunlight.
+They improve a house’s ventilation and natural sunlight, too.
 The integration of windows into the dormer walls allows natural light to enter the interior, making it unnecessary to use artificial lighting during the day.

-In addition to this, they alleviate the monotony of a simple roofline, which results in an increase in both aesthetic appeal and architectural personality.
+In addition to this, they alleviate the monotony of a simple roofline.
+This results in an increase in both aesthetic appeal and architectural personality.
 But that’s not all!
 They can be designed to match the style of the surrounding structures or create a unique focal point, blending harmoniously with the overall design theme.

 How Do You Install a Dormer Roof?

-A dormer roof can give your home a unique look, but its installation requires a little bit of effort.
-It can transform an attic from a dark, stuffy storage area into a bright, airy, and comfortable living space, so it’s not merely an ornamental addition.
+Firstly, you call your roofers since its installation requires a bit of effort and a lot of skill.
+Dormers can transform an attic from a dark, stuffy storage area into a bright, airy, and comfortable living space, so it’s not merely an ornamental addition.

 They should be installed with great precision since they connect to the roof in two locations (at the dormer’s walls and on the dormer’s roof).
 Waterproofing the dormer and surrounding sections requires ice, water shielding, and step flashing.